-A minimum grade of "C" in all professional education courses, content courses and related courses with the exception of those required during student teaching.
-If this minimum of "C" is not met, the course(s) must be retaken before enrolling in the next level of professional education courses.
+- A minimum grade of C in professional education courses.
+If this minimum of C is not met, the course(s) must be retaken before enrolling in the next level of professional education courses.

-Completion of 15 hours in residency at The University of Mississippi (includes Tupelo, Booneville, Grenada, and DeSoto campuses).
+- Completion of 15 hours in residency at The University of Mississippi (includes Tupelo and DeSoto campus centers).